Exercise 1: Roar

 4. Less critical, but you might also put a check mark in Hidden items.

 6. Open CLion.
-CLion includes modules provide good help for professionals but are misleading to students in this class.
-Visit Settings..., Editor, Inspections, C/C++, and disable Static Analysis Tools.
+By default CLion enables some checks that are helpful to professionals but misleading to students.
+Fix them by visiting Settings..., Editor, Inspections, C/C++, and disabling Static Analysis Tools.
 This disables both CLang-Tidy and CLazy, two tools that assume you know all of C++.

 7. In CLion, create a new project: